al-khatib/volatility-2/README.md

 The script performs the following actions:

 - Clones the Volatility repository from the official Volatility Foundation GitHub page.
-- Installs the dependencies listed in the `requirements.txt` file.
 - Creates a wrapper script to invoke Volatility with Python 2.7.
 - Sets up a symbolic link to run Volatility with just the `volatility` command.